B3Dcmb/midapack/INSTALL.md

 - preAlps (https://github.com/NLAFET/preAlps)
 - METIS

-Both libraries' locations need to be specified with environment variables `<library>ROOT`, for example by executing
+Both libraries' locations are to be specified through environment variables `<library>ROOT`, which can be set for a one-time use:

 ```
-PREALPSROOT=<path> METISROOT=<path> cmake -S mappraiser [...]
+PREALPSROOT=<path> METISROOT=<path> cmake [...]
 ```

-In that case, since preAlps is compiled with the Intel Kernel Math Library, Mappraiser will search for an MKL-provided LAPACK implementation.
+In that case, since preAlps is compiled with Intel MKL, Mappraiser will search for an MKL-provided LAPACK implementation.